 - Conduct that may cause psychological injury or distress.

 Working with Children Check requirements

-Underlying the policy is a range of laws which vary from state to state.
+Underlying the policy is a range of laws that vary from state to state.
 Despite some differences, there are some universal minimum standards that the law applies to persons involved in sporting activities.
 These include anti-discrimination laws, criminal law and child protection laws.
-For people in our sport who work, coach, supervise or have regular unsupervised contact with people under the age of 18 years must obtain a Working With Childrens (WWC) check.
+For people in our sport who work, coach, supervise or have regular unsupervised contact with people under the age of 18 years must obtain a Working With Children's (WWC) check.

 The WWC Check